 Focused on preventive counseling, we advise contractors and subcontractors on public works projects including prevailing wage rates, fringe benefits, overtime pay, employee classification, fund contributions

 We have established a unique review and assessment program to identify compliance issues and help minimize our clients’ exposure.
 This includes an overview of business operations, reviewing payroll and timecard records, classification of employees and a review of existing employee policies and/or handbooks.

 Litigation and Arbitration

 Our attorneys have deep experience handling employment-related litigation matters.
 We defend employment-related claims in federal and state courts, as well as before administrative agencies throughout the United States.
 When litigation arises, we pursue cases proactively and cost-consciously.
-Our cases rarely go to trial because we have been highly successful in early resolution, mediations and motions to dismiss for summary judgment.
-We have handled numerous jury and non-jury employment cases, State Division of Human Rights trials and hearings.
+Our cases rarely go to trial because we have been highly successful in early resolution, mediations

-We have extensive experience representing clients in investigations by the United States Department of Labor, state labor departments and the New York City Comptroller’s Office
+We have extensive experience representing clients in investigations by the United States Department of Labor, state labor departments and the New York City Comptroller’s Office.

 |Feder, Hagit Senior Compliance Administrator, CFE||Senior Compliance Administrator, CFE||212.216.1109|